Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

 Now, many firms use modern cloud PBX phone systems.
-These systems offer all the same functionality as before – call forwarding, voicemail and more – while allowing you to stay in touch with customers via communication channels like SMS, MMS, WhatsApp and social media messaging.
-These business phone systems are straightforward, so you don’t need a computer expert to program them.
+These systems offer the same core functionality — including call forwarding, voicemail and more — but in a simpler, internet-based format that doesn’t require on-site hardware.
+They also let you stay in touch with customers through channels like SMS, MMS, WhatsApp and social media messaging.
+We’ll explore cloud PBX systems and share what to look for in a cloud PBX provider if you’re ready to make the switch.

 Editor’s note: Looking for the right phone system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.